neptune-ai/scale-examples/utils/visualization_tools/file_analyzer/README.md

    - **Experiment Regex**: Pattern to match experiment names (e.g., "llm_train-v.*")
    - **Attribute Regex**: Pattern to match file attributes (e.g., "eval/attention_maps")

-4. Click "☁️ Download & Visualize" to fetch and display your experiment files
+4. Click "Download & Visualize" to fetch and display your experiment files

 5. Use the comparison grid to:
    - Toggle experiments on/off using the sidebar checkboxes